 The screenshot shows the pgAdmin 4 User Management interface with the 'Permissions' tab selected.
 At the top, there is a navigation bar with links: Dashboard, Properties, SQL, Statistics, Dependencies, Dependents, Processes, User Management (which is active and underlined).
 Below the navigation bar, there is a search bar with a magnifying glass icon and the word 'Search'.
 The main area is titled 'Permissions' and shows a list of roles.
-For each role, there is a 'Role' dropdown and a 'Save' button.
-The permissions are organized into sections: 'Miscellaneous' (Change Password), 'Object Explorer' (Manage Server), 'Storage Manager' (Add Folder, Delete File/Folder), and 'Tools' (Backup Tool, Debugger, ERD Tool, Grant Wizard, Import/Export Data, Import/Export Servers, Maintenance, PSQL Tool, Query Tool, Restore Tool, Schema Diff, Search Objects).
-Each section has a checkbox for selecting permissions.
+For each role, there is a 'Role' dropdown menu and a 'Save' button.
+The permissions are organized into several sections: 'Miscellaneous' (Change Password), 'Object Explorer' (Manage Server), 'Storage Manager' (Add Folder, Delete File/Folder), and 'Tools' (Backup Tool, Debugger, ERD Tool, Grant Wizard, Import/Export Data, Import/Export Servers, Maintenance, PSQL Tool, Query Tool, Restore Tool, Schema Diff, Search Objects).
+Each section has a checkbox to select all permissions in that category.